Thomas Jefferson: The Third Retrospective

 This was also a time when those who decried officials for saying one thing and doing another when in office sprang to life.
 How dare he preach small government, but do nothing but expand his power?
 The demands of the office go far beyond what most citizens can comprehend, but that didn’t stop them from bitching at Jefferson even though the people themselves were indeed changing.
 Afterall, they elected him after our first two presidents were Federalists.

 Thomas Jefferson “spoke softly and carried a big stick ” 100 years before Teddy Roosevelt uttered those words.
 It is no coincidence that they are both on Mt.
 Rushmore.
 In fact, all four of the presidents on Mt.
-Rushmore (in order of appearance: Washington, Adams, Roosevelt and Lincoln) were tremendous expanders of the federal government and the executive branch.
+Rushmore (in order of appearance: Washington, Jefferson, Roosevelt and Lincoln) were tremendous expanders of the federal government and the executive branch.
 Three of the four were Republicans.

 James Madison would follow Thomas Jefferson